Friday, September 26, 2008

 • The issue for clearly incapacitated people (such as in the ICU, in a coma, PVS) is not clear.
 Can voting be a part of your advance directive?
 I don't think it has been tested in court.
 Yet.

-• In many areas those under guardianship may not vote.
+• In many areas, those under guardianship may not vote.
 Please check your local laws to clarify.

 If you have more questions, I will try to answer them the best I can, please post them in the comments.
+Many links below are outdated from the 2008 post, so if you can find any information for your state, share below with links and we will update it.

-States Allowing
+States likely Allowing

 Early (Absentee/In-person) Votes Cast by a Living Person Before Election Day Who Dies Before Election Day